Beading (Manek) Tutorial – Part 3: Interior Beading

 Cons of going by color:

 *Higher rate in making mistake since you may miscount 1 or 2 squares for some instants.
-Human make mistake, right?
+Humans make mistakes, right?

-*It is going to be messy at the wrong side of the canvas as the thread is running all over the place as you jump the stitching from one corner to the other.
+*It is going to be messy on the wrong side of the canvas as the thread is running all over the place as you jump the stitching from one corner to the other.